 Emerson real estate is some of the most expensive in Arkansas, although Emerson house values don't compare to the most expensive real estate in the U.S.

-When you are in Emerson, you'll notice that it is more blue-collar than most other communities in America.
-39.84% of Emerson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Emerson is generally considered to be a blue-collar town.
+39.84% of the Emerson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Emerson is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Emerson who work in sales jobs (12.50%), healthcare (10.16%), and food service (8.59%).

-Emerson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Emerson doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Emerson who are college-educated is close to the national average for all communities of 21.84%: 20.89% of the adults in Emerson have a bachelor's degree or advanced degree.